ajoslin/oklahoma/readme.md

 An object where the keys are the ids of available states, and the values are an object describing each state:

 - `targets: Array<string>` - An array of other states which can be transitioned to from this state.
-- `enter: function|Array<function>` - Function(s) that will be called when `fsm.go` is called to enter this state.
+- `enter: function|Array<function>` - Function(s) that will be called in order when `fsm.go` is called to enter this state.
-- `leave: function|Array<function>` - Function(s) that will be called when `fsm.go` is called to leave this state.
+- `leave: function|Array<function>` - Function(s) that will be called in order when `fsm.go` is called to leave this state.

 Any enter or leave callback that returns a rejected promise will abort the current state transition.

 #### `fsm.go(state, [...args]) -> Promise`

 Transition to the given state id.
-The id must be a valid target of the current state. `args` will be passed into each enter/leave function.
+The id must be a valid target of the current state.

+The state being transitioned to and `args` will be passed into each enter/leave function.

 Returns a promise that will be resolved or rejected when this state transition finishes.